MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-item-tracking.md

 ms.date: 08/31/2021
 ms.author: edupont
 ---
-# <a name="set-up-item-tracking-with-serial-lot-and-package-numbers" />Set Up Item Tracking with Serial, Lot, and Package Numbers
+# <a name="set-up-item-tracking-with-serial-lot-and-package-numbers"></a>Set Up Item Tracking with Serial, Lot, and Package Numbers

 Keep track of inventory items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
 With item tracking, you can trace items across internal warehouse movements, and outbound and inbound documents.